google/youtube-8m/README.md

 frame-level or video-level features.
 The code can easily be extended to train your own custom-defined models.

-It is possible to train and evaluate on YouTube-8M in two ways: on your own machine, or on Google Cloud.
+It is possible to train and evaluate on YouTube-8M in two ways: on Google Cloud or on your own machine.
 This README provides instructions for both.

 ## Table of Contents
 * [Running on Google's Cloud Machine Learning Platform](#running-on-googles-cloud-machine-learning-platform)